 Our science program provides students opportunities to observe and make logical conclusions using five senses.
 Students describe their observations with peers and teachers.
 The science activities are conducted using a variety of natural objects collected from the environment.
 Students are encouraged to add objects to the Nature Table.
 Teachers extend the vocabulary of students by introducing new words that are appropriate to the objects in the nature collection.
 Most of science activities are designed for students to develop an understanding of natural phenomenon and concepts such as weather, seasons, life cycles of plants, human and animal, and properties of natural objects.

-Social studies program is designed to provide students an opportunity for understanding and developing self-awareness, self-reliance, social relationships, and awareness about the surroundings through a variety of experiences.
+The social studies program is designed to provide students an opportunity for understanding and developing self-awareness, self-reliance, social relationships, and awareness about the surroundings through a variety of experiences.
 Students learn to demonstrate a sense of identity, a positive self-image, and begin to see themselves as unique.
 They learn and use social skills through play activities and other contexts.
 Students learn about themselves in relationship to others, and identify how they are connected to the family, community, and the world.
 Students are also taught about the importance of caring for mother earth through recycling, reusing, and reduced use of material.